 Auditing.
 The Contribution shall be subject exclusively to the internal and external auditing procedures provided for in the financial regulations, rules, policies and procedures of UNDP.
 Should the annual Audit Report of the UN Board of Auditors to its governing body contain observations relevant to the Contribution, such information shall be made available to the Donor by the country office.

 Auditing.
-Each party shall have the right at reasonable business hours to examine the books, records, and measurement documents of the other party to the extent necessary to verify the accuracy of any statement, payment, calculation, or determination made pursuant to the provisions of this Agreement for any Contract Year within two (2) Contract Years following the end of such Contract Year.
-If any such examination shall reveal, or if either party shall discover, any error or inaccuracy in its own or the other party's statement, payment, calculation, or determination, then proper adjustment and correction thereof shall be made as promptly as practicable thereafter, except that no adjustment or correction shall be made for an error or inaccuracy if more than two (2) Contract Years have elapsed since the end of the Contract Year in which such error or inaccuracy occurred.
+Each party shall have the right at reasonable hours to examine the books, records, and charts of the other party to the extent necessary to verify the accuracy of any statement, payment, calculation, or determination made pursuant to the provisions of this Contract.
+If any such examination shall reveal, or if either party shall discover, any error or inaccuracy in its own or the other party's statement, payment, calculation, or determination, then proper adjustment and correction thereof shall be made as promptly as practicable thereafter, provided that all statements, payments, calculations and determinations shall be final unless questioned within three (3) years of the date thereof.